dcs3spp/validate-gitlab-ci/README.md

 Git provides, a *pre-commit* hook that runs for staged files on the local development environment.
 While use of local git hooks are not easily enforced, it is better than the alternative in this case.
-The [pre-commit](https://pre-commit.com/) project faciliates deployment and installation of client side git hooks.
+The [pre-commit](https://pre-commit.com/) project facilitates deployment and installation of client side git hooks.